muyiwer/xpressPay/java/README.md

 - Exceptions such as connection issues or parsing errors are printed to help debugging.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the CBN License.